qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

  [1, 1, 1]]
 ~~~
 {: .output}
-This kernel will give a high value to a pixel if it's on a horizontal border between dark and light areas.
+This kernel will give a high value to a pixel if it is on a horizontal border between dark and light areas.
 Note that for RGB images, the kernel should also have a depth of 3.

 In the following image, we see the effect of such a kernel on the values of a single-channel image.
 The red cell in the output matrix is the result of multiplying and summing the values of the red square in the input, and the kernel.
 Applying this kernel to a real image shows that it indeed detects horizontal edges.